grafana/grafana/docs/sources/explore/correlations-editor-in-explore.md

 1. The visualization is enriched with links allowing to create new correlations.
 Links are attached to the data that you can use to build a new query:
    - Logs: links are displayed next to field values inside log details for each log row
    - Table: every table cell is a link
 1. Click on a link to begin adding new correlation.
 Links are associated with a field that is used as [a results field of a correlation]({{< relref "../administration/correlations/correlation-configuration" >}}).
-This means the correlation is created on the link you select after the correlation is saved.
+The correlation link is created on the link you select after the correlation is saved.
 1. Explore opens a split view.
 Use the right pane to setup [the target query source of the correlation]({{< relref "../administration/correlations/correlation-configuration#target-query" >}}).
 1. Build target query using [variables syntax]({{< relref "../dashboards/variables/variable-syntax" >}}) with variables from the list provided at the top of the pane.
 The list contains sample values from the selected data row.
 1. Provide optional label and description.
 Label is used as the name of the link inside the visualization.
 It can contain variables.
 1. Provide optional transformations (see below for details)
 1. Click "Save" button in the top bar to save the correlation and exit Correlations Editor mode.
 1. The link used to create the correlation is replaced with a data link in each row.
-When clicked, the query constructed will run in another pane, with the variables used being replaced dynamically with the values from the selected row.
+When the link is clicked, the query defined will run in another pane, with the variables replaced dynamically with the values from the selected row.

 ## Transformations